OskarMunck/Thesis/README.md

 ## Repository file structure
 0: Preprocessing and data wrangling
 1: Explorative data analysis
-2: topic modelling -  our own implementation of the BERTopic pipeline
+2: Topic modelling -  our own implementation of the BERTopic pipeline
 3: Analysis of topic models
 4: Modified topic tiling implementation to be used with transformer based topic modelling